Introduction

 Community Accountability

-Community accountability is a strategy for creating environments where it is possible to be accountable to address violence within our communities (rather than relying on the police/prison-based punitive system).
+Community accountability is a strategy for creating environments where it is possible to take collective responsibility for responding to violence within our communities (rather than relying on the police/prison-based punitive system).

 Community accountability strategies include:

-- Provide SAFETY & SUPPORT to community members who are violently targeted that RESPECTS THEIR SELF-DETERMINATION.
+- SUPPORTING those who are violently targeted in ways that RESPECT THEIR SELF-DETERMINATION.

-- Create and affirm VALUES & PRACTICES that resist abuse and oppression and encourage safety, support, and accountability.
+- Establishing VALUES & PRACTICES that resist abuse and oppression and encourage safety, support, and accountability.

-- Develop sustainable strategies to ADDRESS COMMUNITY MEMBERS’ ABUSIVE BEHAVIOR, creating a process for them to account for their actions and transform their behavior.
+- ADDRESSING ABUSIVE BEHAVIOR through process that support those responsible to account for their actions and transform their behavior.

 Tools